carolinefrey/carolinefrey/README.md

 * Werdd - Using a "words" API, users can search word definitions, save their favorite words and generate random words to explore their definitions.
     * [Werdd Repo](https://github.com/carolinefrey/Werdd)
     * Frameworks include UIKit, Core Data, Alamofire
-    * While developing this app I learned how to implement UI programmatically, how to make network requests, how to parse and display JSON, how to implement UITableView and how to persist data using Core Data.
+    * While developing this app I learned how to implement UI programmatically, how to leverage a third-party framework (Alamofire) to manage network requests, how to parse and display JSON, how to implement UITableView and how to persist data using Core Data.

 * Health Metric Dash - Integrates with HealthKit to display a summary of a user's key health metrics for the day (sleep, weight, active energy and steps)
     * [Health Metric Dash Repo](https://github.com/carolinefrey/HealthDash)